Last updated on: 2023-03-14 02:16:22.

 Update NSD Updates AS3 declaration pushed to the VE as a part of NSD definition.

-High Availability (HA) Due to changes in a third-party application, the three-cluster VNFM HA solution in VNFM 2.0.0 - 2.0.2 no longer works as designed.
-Refer to the Cloudify 5.0.5 HA Guide for configuration information.
+High Availability (HA) The three-cluster VNFM HA solution in VNFM 2.0.0 and later no longer works as designed.
+For a workaround solution, see the Backup and Restore Guide.

 REST API Provides all VNFM functionality using a REST-based API.